Proven-Paradox/shaper-system/Handbook.md

 # Chapter 8: Talents
 A character gains a Talent for free at [Level](#level) 1, and again when gaining a Level divisible by 5 (5, 10, 15, ...).

+#### Accelerated Assistance
+When you use an Augment ability, you can also do one of the following:
+* Double the cost of the Ability to use it on another target without spending an Action.
+* Use an Augment Ability that normally costs a Major Action to a Minor Action.
+If you do this, you can only use one Augment on this round.
+When you gain this talent, you also learn either [Empower](#empower) or [Fortify](#fortify).
+If you have already learned both, you may refund the XP spent to learn one of them.

 #### Battering Defense
 You can physically batter aside your opponent's attacks.
 You may use your Strength in place of Toughness to determine your Physical Defense.